adarshnjena/BeatMaker.github.io/README.md

 ## Acknowledgements

-- The drum sounds used in this project are sourced from [SampleSwap](https://sampleswap.org/).
+- The drum sounds used in this project are sourced from internet.
-- Special thanks to the contributors and maintainers of the project for their efforts.
+- Special thanks to devEd (youtube channel) for this wonderful idea.

 Enjoy creating your drum beats with BeatMaker Mini!